JessicaKankam/sql_projects/layoffs_data_cleaning/README.md

 - Use of CTEs, JOINS, WHERE CLAUSE, CASE statements, and window functions
 - Data validation and quality checks
 - Writing structured, readable SQL scripts

-## Disclaimer
-This is a personal portfolio project created for demonstration purposes.